40+ Money Saving Hacks: How To Save Money Each Month In Your Everyday Life

 They have paid out over $438 million to their members.

-Get the free Ibotta app and start to make money from your phone today.
+Get the free Ibotta app with your $10 welcome offer and start to make money from your phone today.

 20. SavingStar – Digital Savings On Groceries

 SavingStar can help you make money from your phone by earning you cashback on groceries.
 No coupons or printouts, they offer hassle-free digital discounts at over 70,000 stores.

 Similar to Checkout 51, after you’ve completed your grocery shopping you just need to upload your receipt through the app or website to earn free cash back.
 It’s one more option to have you putting more money back in your bank account for free.

 Sign up today and start saving money with SavingStar.

 TIPS ON HOW TO SAVE MORE MONEY ON FOOD